Back to Main Menu

 This similar mushroom is golden yellow everywhere with adnate to decurrent gills and is slightly sticky everywhere when wet.
 Our DNA differs by 2-3 substitutions in ITS and a couple to few indels in ITS2 from European material and is likely the same species.

 Hygrocybe subceracea, from Florida, has a dry stem and different sized spores.
 A sequence of a mushroom that seemed to meet that description from Quebec is close to but distinct from sequences of H. ceracea.
 It has been reported locally, but we need specimens to examine to prove whether or not it is here.

 Hygrocybe ceracea © Steve Ness

 The very famous witch's cap mushrooms are very common and identified by red, orange or yellow mushrooms that turn pitch black in age.
 They have pointy caps and are sticky, usually all over.
-We do not have H. conica here (that is a European species) but we do have H. singeri (described from OR) and at least two more cryptic species in the group so far (#1 once from WA and #2 once from BC and twice from WA).
-California seems to have additional species.
+We do not have H. conica here (that is a European species) but we do have H. singeri (described from OR) and potentially three more cryptic species in the group so far (#1 once from WA, #2 once from BC and three times from WA, #3 once from WA).
+California may have additional species.
 Work will need to be done to figure out how many species we have and how to differentiate them.
 Traditionally they've been separated by the viscidity of the stipe and colour of the young gills, but that may not hold.

 Hygrocybe aff singeri #1 © Steve Ness, Hygrocybe aff singeri #2 © NAMA and the Field Museum of Natural History, H. aff singeri #3 © Eric Chandler.
 H. singeri not photographed.